Rebuilding Steinway Actions: The Teflon Era (1962-1981)

 - Consistent weight distribution

-4. Action Weighting Process
+4. Action Weighting or Weigh-Off Process

 Target Measurements: